4 Common Credit Card MythsMarch 5, 2017

 Credit Card Myth #1: Carrying a balance is good for your credit score.

-As stated above, more than half of credit card users think that the simple act of carrying a balance from month to month helps build credit.
-This is simply untrue — at a minimum, carrying a credit card balance often costs you money, and higher balances can actually lower your score by counting against your available credit.
-Users who only pay the minimum payment each month end up being charged interest on the average daily balance on the card.
+More than half of credit card users think that the simple act of carrying a balance from month to month helps build credit.
+This is simply untrue.
+At a minimum, carrying a credit card balance costs you money, and higher balances can actually lower your score by counting against your available credit.
+Users who only pay the minimum payment each month often end up being charged interest on the average daily balance on the card.
 Increases in credit scores are influenced by factors such as maintaining on-time payments and keeping balances low compared to available credit limits (credit utilization ratio), both of which can be accomplished while still paying off your entire bill each month.
 Responsible credit card usage can help your credit score, but spare yourself from unnecessary fees and snowballing debt by only charging what you can afford to pay in full on time every month.

 Credit Card Myth #2: The amount you charge to your credit card each month is not relevant.